 Advice for village halls and community buildings

-UPDATE: Following the Government’s announcement that social gatherings will be limited to groups of six, here is the latest advice from ACRE
+UPDATE: Following the Government’s announcement that lockdown restrictions will continue to lift according to the roadmap, here is the latest advice from ACRE.

-Village halls & community centres that were not hosting essential services were able to re-open from 4 July.
-Advice from the Ministry of Housing, Communities and Local Government has been published: https://www.gov.uk/government/publications/covid-19-guidance-for-the-safe-use-of-multi-purpose-community-facilities/covid-19-guidance-for-the-safe-use-of-multi-purpose-community-facilities.
+Advice from the Ministry of Housing, Communities and Local Government for the safe operation of community buildings is available: https://www.gov.uk/government/publications/covid-19-guidance-for-the-safe-use-of-multi-purpose-community-facilities/covid-19-guidance-for-the-safe-use-of-multi-purpose-community-facilities.
 ACRE have published Covid-19 Safer Community Centres, a free-to-use guide funded by Innovate UK that sets out clear stages of how to safely reopen community centres and village halls across the UK.
 Visual diagrams illustrate the spatial adaptations required for hiring and other essential services to recommence as safely as possible.
 You can also find an information sheet about re-opening from ACRE here.

 The “Expanded Retail Discount Relief”, or extension of Business Rates relief, applies to charitable halls and CASCs, meaning that you should receive 100% rate relief this year.
 (In case of query by local authorities: Clause 7 and 12 (ii) of the Guidance collectively apply, the reference to the Local Govt Act 1988, section 47 is to their powers to grant discretionary relief.
 The Government will reimburse local authorities for the discretionary relief).
 The full guidance is here.